karanpratapsingh/learn-go/README.md

 This function creates a new context from the parent context and derived context and the cancel function.
 The parent can be a `context.Background` or a context that was passed into the function.

-Canceling this context releases resources associated with it, so the code should call cancel as soon as the operations running in this Context complete.
+Canceling this context releases resources associated with it, so the code should call cancel as soon as the operations running in this context is completed.

 _Passing around the `cancel` function is not recommended as it may lead to unexpected behavior._